 After the 1999 season, the Marlins needed to make room for their future third baseman, Mike Lowell, making Orie expendable.
 On November 12, 1999, the Marlins sent Orie to the Los Angeles Dodgers as part of a conditional deal.[2]
 Although Orie put together an impressive spring training with the Dodgers prior to the 2000 season, the club already had two established third basemen on their roster: Adrián Beltré & Dave Hansen.
 Thus, the Dodgers released Orie on March 29, 2000, days before the season would begin.

-After the 2000 season, Orie would once again be released.
-He would sign another free agent contract prior to the 2001 season with the Philadelphia Phillies, and once again spend the length of the season in the minor leagues.
-He would then be released.
+After the 2000 season, Orie was released.
+He signed another free agent contract prior to the 2001 season with the Philadelphia Phillies, and spent the length of the season in the minor leagues before being released.

-On November 19, 2001, Orie would be signed by one of his old teams, the Chicago Cubs.
-He would appear in 13 games with the Cubs in 2002, serving as a backup to starting third baseman Bill Mueller.
-On March 12, 2003, Orie's second stint with the Cubs would end.
+On November 19, 2001, Orie was signed by one of his old teams, the Chicago Cubs.
+He appeared in 13 games with the Cubs in 2002, serving as a backup to starting third baseman Bill Mueller.
+On March 12, 2003, Orie's second stint with the Cubs ended.

-Spring training in preparation for the 2006 season would find Orie once again in camp with the Houston Astros.
+Orie went to camp with the Houston Astros.
 Although Orie had played in only 13 major league games since the 1999 season concluded, he compiled impressive numbers every year in the minor leagues.
 Many thought that Orie still had the potential to stick in the major leagues and serve as a valuable backup third baseman for a number of teams.
 Orie didn't make the Astros and was assigned to the Triple-A Round Rock Express.
 Orie retired after the first game of the season.

 Post-retirement